Cowboys' Marquez White Charged with Assault After Alleged Road Rage Incident

 .@dallascowboys Cornerback Marquez White indicted in June for alleged road rage incident off the Dallas N Tollway in Plano.
 Details @FOX4 at 5:30pm https://t.co/iaQUDjPcBn

+White's defense attorney, Toby Shook, said his client legally owned the weapon, per Fox4News.com.

+White, 23, was on the Cowboys' practice squad last season after being selected by the team in the sixth round of the 2017 NFL draft.

-Power Ranking Every Coaching Staff Heading into the 2018 NFL Season
+Power Ranking Every NFL Coaching Staff